 Tactics enables you to confidently speak to anyone without being an expert.

 Koukl demonstrates persuasively that your time is better spent actually talking to people to find out what they believe rather than reading books about those supposed beliefs.
 In the real world, very few people hold all the textbook beliefs.
-Therefore, those who think they need to be experts usually find themselves studying theoretical things that real people may or may not actually believe, no matter what they label themselves as!
+Therefore, those who think they need to be experts usually find themselves studying theoretical things that real people may or may not actually believe.

 God has designed human beings to be rational.
 We are thinking creatures.
 We don't all use our thinking skills exactly the same way, but there are certain principles that apply to all rational creatures.
 Many Christians have never taken the time to think about how we think.